 BOOST is run by a uniquely multidisciplinary, diverse team of accomplished scholars interested in research with real-world impact.

-Dr. Christophe Heintz will teach about the irrational choices that we all make, and how some contexts of choice help us make better decisions.
+Dr. Christophe Heintz teaches about the irrational choices that we all make, and how some contexts of choice help us make better decisions.
 His research focuses on the role of adaptive cognition in shaping economic behavior and cultural evolution.

-Dr. Maciej Kisilowski, a graduate of Yale, Princeton, and INSEAD, will teach strategy for nonprofit and public-sector careers.
-With extensive experience in working with public sector executives in many countries, he is the author of Administrategy.
-His groundbreaking book on the topic has been translated into several languages.
+Dr. Maciej Kisilowski, a graduate of Yale, Princeton, and INSEAD, was the BOOST founding program director until July 2022.
+He teaches strategy for nonprofit and public-sector careers.
+With extensive experience in working with public sector executives in many countries, he is the author of Administrategy -- a book on the topic that has been translated into five languages.
 He is the 2016 recipient of the CEU Distinguished Teaching Award.